South–South cooperation: Banks to finance infrastructure projects

-One challenge for South–South cooperation has been the lack of sufficient capital to start a South–South bank as an alternative to the IMF and the World Bank.
-This has changed with the launch of two new 'South–South banks'.
+One challenge for South–South cooperation has been the lack of sufficient capital to start a South–South bank as an alternative to the International Monetary Fund (IMF) and the World Bank.
+This has changed with the launch of two new "South–South banks".

 At the sixth summit of the BRICS countries (Brazil, Russian Federation, India, China and South Africa), in July 2014, the five partners approved the establishment of the New Development Bank (or BRICS Development Bank), with a primary focus on lending for infrastructure projects.
 It will be based in Shanghai.
-A Contingency Reserve Agreement (CRA) has been concluded in parallel to provide the BRICS countries with alternatives to the World Bank and International Monetary Fund in times of economic hardship, protect their national economies and strengthen their global position.
+A Contingency Reserve Agreement (CRA) has been concluded in parallel to provide the BRICS countries with alternatives to the World Bank and IMF in times of economic hardship, protect their national economies and strengthen their global position.
 The Russian Federation is contributing US$18 billion to the CRA, which will be credited by the five partners with a total of over US$100 billion.
 The CRA is now operational.
-In 2015 and 2016, work was under way to develop financing mechanisms for innovative projects with the new bank’s resources.
+In 2015 and 2016, work was underway to develop financing mechanisms for innovative projects with the new bank's resources.

 The second new bank is the Asian Infrastructure Investment Bank.
 It has also been set up to finance infrastructure projects.
 Spearheaded by China, the bank is based in Beijing.
 By 2016, more than 50 countries had expressed interest in joining, including a number of developed countries: France, Germany, the Republic of Korea, United Kingdom, etc.

 Asia–Pacific Free Trade Area

-China is spearheading the creation of an Asia–Pacific Free Trade Area, which, according to China’s vision, would override existing bilateral and multilateral free trade agreements in the region.
+China is spearheading the creation of an Asia–Pacific Free Trade Area, which, according to China's vision, would override existing bilateral and multilateral free trade agreements in the region.
 The Asia-Pacific Economic Cooperation summit in November 2014 endorsed the Beijing Roadmap for completing a feasibility study by late 2016.